7 local service business strategies for 2026 growth

 6. Expand reach with localized content and social media campaigns

-• Run geo-targeted ads on Facebook and Instagram
+• Run geo targeted ads on Facebook and Instagram

 • Partner with community groups for joint campaigns

-7. Develop partnerships and cross-promotions with complementary businesses
+7. Develop partnerships with complementary businesses

 Examples:

-• Pet groomer cross-promotes with a dog walker
+• Pet groomer cross promotes with a dog walker

 • Landscaper partners with a pool cleaner